TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DataFormats/T3datastructure/Elements/Index.rst

          FlexForms it will allow the user to select between possible arrays of objects to create in the form.
 This is similar to the concept of :ref:`IRRE / inline TCA definitions <t3tca:columns-inline>`.
-         For TemplaVoila it will select a "container" element for another set of elements inside.
-This is quite fuzzy unless you understand the contexts.

 .. versionchanged:: 13.0